MoritzLaurer/prompt_templates/docs/repo_types_examples.md

-## 3. Attaching prompts to datasets
+## 3. Attaching prompt templates to datasets
 LLMs are increasingly used to help create datasets, for example for quality filtering or synthetic text generation.
 The prompt templates used for creating a dataset are currently unsystematically shared on GitHub ([example](https://github.com/huggingface/cosmopedia/tree/main/prompts)), referenced in dataset cards ([example](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu#annotation)), or stored in .txt files ([example](https://huggingface.co/HuggingFaceFW/fineweb-edu-classifier/blob/main/utils/prompt.txt)),